How Lorentz boosts reshape relaxation spectra

-Since $\Psi^\dagger \E^\mu \Psi$ is timelike future-directed, it follows that $\mathfrak{Re}\, k^\mu$ is spacelike, and $\mathfrak{Im}\, k^\mu$ lies outside the future light cone \cite[\S 1.4.2]{special_in_gen} (it is either spacelike or past directed).
+Taking the real and imaginary parts of \eqref{omegone}, and noting that $\Psi^\dagger \E^\mu \Psi$ and $\Psi^\dagger \s \Psi$ are real, we obtain Since $\Psi^\dagger \E^\mu \Psi$ is timelike future-directed, it follows that $\mathfrak{Re}\, k^\mu$ is spacelike, and $\mathfrak{Im}\, k^\mu$ lies outside the future light cone \cite[\S 1.4.2]{special_in_gen} (it is either spacelike or past directed).
 To see what this implies in practice, take $k^\mu=(\omega,k,0,0)$.
 The real-part equation then gives $|\mathfrak{Re}\,\omega|\leq |\mathfrak{Re}\,k|$, which means that the phase velocity $\mathfrak{Re}\,\omega/\mathfrak{Re}k$ never exceeds the speed of light in any of these models (although the group velocity can).
 This behavior is well known from both hydrodynamics \cite{Pu2010} and kinetic theory \cite[\S 9.3.1]{cercignani_book}\footnote{In kinetic theory, one usually finds that, for each $k>0$, there is a continuum of ``improper'' solutions of \eqref{EomFour}, with $|\mathfrak{Re}\omega|$ extending up to $k$, but never beyond \cite{RomatschkeCutsandPoles:2015gic}.}.
 We also recover the standard result that $\omega\in i\mathbb{R}$ at $k=0$, a universal feature of kinetic and transient hydrodynamic theories \cite{GavassinoNonHydro2022}.
 Due to the manifest covariance of \eqref{ReandIm}, we see that these statements hold in all reference frames.